 Summary: St Willibrord, Bishop and Missionary.
-Willibrord was born in Northumbria in 658.
-He entered the Benedictine order and was sent to Ireland to Rathmelsige (probably Clonmelsh in County Carlow) to study.
-After ordination he was sent with eleven companions to evangelize Frisia.
-He established a mission at Utrecht and in 695 was ordained archbishop of Utrecht by Pope Sergius I. He founded a monastery at Eichtemach in Luxembourg in 700, where he died in 739.
-He is remembered as the first of the renowned Anglo-Saxon missionaries who went to the Continent.
+Willibrord was born in Northumbria in 658, entered the Benedictine order and sent to Rathmelsige (probably Clonmelsh in County Carlow in Ireland ) to study.
+After ordination he was sent with eleven companions to evangelize Frisia, established a mission at Utrecht and in 695 was ordained archbishop of Utrecht by Pope Sergius I, founded a monastery at Eichtemach in Luxembourg in 700, where he died in 739.

 The Irish connection